SaurabB/web-page/README.md

 2)Two buttons for
        (i)Like Share
        (ii)Subscribe
-Take a look at the web page which is created in the project https://saurabb.github.io/web-page/
+Take a look at the web page which is created in this project https://saurabb.github.io/web-page/